neo4j/neo4j/community/server/README.txt

 `mvn clean integration-test -Dtests=web`

-You can also run them via a GUI:
+You can also run them one-by-one via a web GUI:

 `tools/cukerunner.py`